DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Related Work

 \section{Related Work}

-The most prominent and well-established visualization methods either excel at preserving local structure, e.g., neighbor-embedding methods, such as $t$-SNE~\citep{maaten2008visualizing} and UMAP~\citep{mcinnes2018umap}, or global structure such as PCA~\citep{pearson1901liii, hotelling1933analysis} and MDS~\citep{kruskal1964multidimensional}, but not both simultaneously.
+The most prominent and well-established visualization methods either excel at preserving local structure, e.g., neighbor-embedding methods $t$-SNE~\citep{maaten2008visualizing} and UMAP~\citep{mcinnes2018umap}, or global structure, e.g., PCA~\citep{pearson1901liii, hotelling1933analysis} and MDS~\citep{kruskal1964multidimensional}, but not both simultaneously.
 Therefore, many recent efforts have aimed at producing visualizations with faithful local \textit{and} global structure.

 Most of them attempt to improve the global structure preservation of neighbor embeddings.
 One way to make neighbor embeddings more sensitive to the global structure of a dataset is to widen the set of points that are deemed similar beyond a small set of nearest neighbors.
 For instance, increasing the perplexity parameter in $t$-SNE effectively increases the number of considered nearest neighbors but consequently leads to increased runtime~\citep{kobak2019art, lee2015multi, de2020fast}.
-Similarly, several modifications of UMAP, e.g. PaCMAP~\citep{wang2021understanding} and TriMAP~\citep{amid2019trimap}, do not only use nearest neighbors, but also consider more distant points in their optimization.
+Similarly, several modifications of UMAP, e.g., PaCMAP~\citep{wang2021understanding} and TriMAP~\citep{amid2019trimap}, do not only use nearest neighbors, but also consider more distant points in their optimization.
 In addition to attraction between nearest neighbors, PaCMAP employs weak attraction on mid-near points, while TriMap tries to also preserve the order of similarities in random triplets.
 Another triplet-based method, ivis~\citep{szubert2019structure}, strives to balance local and global structure with a parametric encoder and a margin loss on triplets of embedding distances.
+Changing the similarity of input points more drastically, EmbedOR~\citep{saidi2025embedor} computes a neighbor embedding from a distance matrix based on the curvature, and thus geometry, of the $k$-nearest neighbor graph.

 A different strategy to improve the global structure in neighbor embeddings is to initialize them with a global embedding, which can improve the global structure of the final embedding, despite no further steps for preserving global structure during optimization~\citep{kobak2021initialization, wang2021understanding}.
+UMATO~\citep{jeon2025umato} first computes a skeletal layout of only the most densely connected points to capture the global layout and then adds the remaining points in a second optimization phase.

 A prominent way to trade off local and global structures within the neighbor-embedding framework is the attraction-repulsion spectrum~\citep{bohm2022attraction, damrich2023from}.
 Along this spectrum methods with stronger between-neighbor attraction tend to focus on more global structure.
 UMAP and $t$-SNE both lie on this spectrum with UMAP having more attraction.
 The most global method on this attraction-repulsion spectrum is Laplacian Eigenmaps~\citep{belkin2003laplacian}.